Xiao Hong: Xiao Hong and Lu Xun

-In 1927 Xiao Hong became a reader of the New Literature, Lu Xun's works have become Xiao Hong's favorite works.
+In 1927 Xiao Hong became a reader of the New Literature, Lu Xun's works have become Xiao Hong's favourite works.
 Xiao Hong's writing focuses on relational aspects of self — her connection to the community and others, as well as their shared emotions and experiences.

 Before Xiao Hong and Xiao Jun went to Shanghai, they sent a manuscript of their work to Lu Xun.
 Before they arrived in Shanghai, Lu Xun read the manuscript.
 He accepted their request to join the young leftist authors.
 Lu Xun published both Xiao Hong and Xiao Jun's novels in his Slave Series (Nuli congshu).

-Xiao Hong's death
+Death

 She died during the chaos of wartime Hong Kong in the temporary hospital of St. Stephen's Girls' College on January 22, 1942.
 She was buried at dusk on January 25, 1942 in Hong Kong's Repulse Bay.
 Her grave was moved to Guangzhou in August 1957.